isaacev/RegFixer/README.md

 # RegFixer

+On macOS with homebrew run `brew install jflex` to install Jflex.

 Run `make all` to build the lexer, parser, and RegFixer libraries.

 Running `make run` should produce the following results: